 - Longer lasting: Gets more shots (1800 versus 500) out of a single battery charge.

 - More modern: Reflects 5 years and 10 months of technical progress since the 1D launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the 1Ds Mark III emerges as the winner of the match-up (7 : 4 points).
-However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
+If the count of relative strengths (bullet points above) is taken as a measure, the 1Ds Mark III is the clear winner of the contest (11 : 4 points).
+However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 Other camera comparisons

 Did this review help to inform your camera decision process?
 If you would like to see a different side-by-side camera review, just use the search menu below.
 Alternatively, you can follow any of the listed hyperlinks for comparisons that others found interesting.

 - Canon 1D X Mark II vs Nikon D300

 - Canon 450D vs Canon D60

 - Canon 450D vs Sony A6000